21 Oct 7 Guidelines Successful Companies Follow For Sustainable Growth

 3. Channel and Tactic Chasing Without a Strategy Cannot Produce Sustainable Growth

 When revenues stall, it’s easy to panic — or to chase after something, anything, that will get some cash in the door.
 But if you give into that panic, you’re playing the short term game.
 You’re racing after New!
 Improved!
 Tactics or Channels.
+This type of shiny object syndrome won’t do as much as you might think it will to achieve sustainable growth.

 Sustainable growth is about the long term.
 It’s not about the short-term revenue blips that most companies can successfully engineer through chasing after the next big thing.